-Other topics that might burst forth, if I’m leading, that is: raw brownies, books on my nightstand, books on your nightstand, why I cannot ever fold a fitted sheet, weird travel destinations, my quest for the perfect mascara (found it), yoga, your deepest dreams, Internet fasts, why our culture’s so obsessed with happiness and perhaps a lively debate on hot vs. iced coffee.
+Other topics that might burst forth, if I’m leading, that is: raw brownies, books on my nightstand, books on your nightstand, how on Earth one folds a fitted sheet, upcoming travel destinations, my quest for the perfect mascara (found it), yoga, your deepest dreams, smart planners, Internet fasts, why our culture’s so obsessed with happiness and perhaps a lively debate on hot vs. iced coffee.

 Topics that we probably won’t cover?
 The ones listed here.
 I’m proud of them, yes, but they are not my everything.
 They are slivers.
-They are mere snippets, newspaper clippings in fine print – captions overshadowed by real, everyday life: stubbed toes, cluttered entryways, jumbled thoughts, clogged pipes, swirling doubts and snagged sweaters.
-They’re less glamorous, to be fair, but they’re part of me, too.
+Snippets, newspaper clippings in fine print – captions overshadowed by real, everyday life: jumbled thoughts and junk mail, swirling doubts and snagged sweaters.
+The everyday stuff is less glamorous, to be fair, but it’s part of me, too.

 But we know better.
 Dancing can bring blisters, too.
-You can’t seem them – they’re often hidden in patent heels – but they’re there.
+You can’t see them beneath the shiny patent heels, but they’re there.
 They’re always there.
 So if you come to my house, I’ll forget to tell you where to put your coat or hat or keys.
 But I know exactly where the Band-Aids are.